assegaf/siptowhatsapp/README.md

 **1. I want to buy license per Phone/Line.**

-Yes, we sell it license per phone/line for 100$.
+Yes, we sell it license per phone/line for -unspecified- $.
 Requirement you can ask on Admin WhatsApp Number +628979993336 for required hardware and specific requirement eg. Unlock Phone Bootloader/Custom ROM etc. Great for IP PABX interconnection to WhatsApp SIP.
 There is also rent option per month for no hardware options.
 Great for IP PABX interconnection to WhatsApp SIP.

 **2. What Account / SIM Card to use for best quality?**